JaeYeonLee0621/SystemDesign-Interview/Chapter8_DistributedEmailService.md

 5. Search for the value (i.e. lookup)

 ## False positives
-- Yeidling an outcome wherein the value of the key is not present in the array
+- Yeilding an outcome wherein the value of the key is not present in the array
 - Looking for an element that does not exist can return an incorrect result
-- When a hashing algorithm generates an identical hash value for two different data elements.
-- Multiple hash functions can be used to minimize the collision rate.
+- When a hashing algorithm `generates an identical hash value` for two different data elements -`Multiple hash functions can be used to minimize the collision rate`
 - Instead of setting a single bit for a single input, several bits are set.
 - However, this can slow down the algorithm.